Scarabaeus1031/NEXAH/RESEARCH/README.md

 ![Fractal Transition Validation](./VALIDATION/visuals/Nexah-Fractal_Transition_Validation.png)

-The framework was extended
-to parameter-driven fractal systems.

-Observed:
+NEXAH was extended to explore parameter-driven fractal systems, where transitions are activated by changes in the system’s underlying parameters, rather than solely by inherent instability.

+Key observations:

 ```text
 parameter motion